axelhahn/restic-http-server-for-synology/readme.md

 * configure service behaviour in a conf file
 * add/ update users for private repositories
 * autostart service on reboot
-* handle users with encrypted passwort in .htpasswd
+* handle users with encrypted password in .htpasswd
+* logrotation; needs a cronjob

 TODO

 * service runs as root - not as unprivileged http user
-* logrotation - currently it log into one log file ... which is just growing
 * log format - the output for a request is quite basic
 * no package ... it is a manual way so far